 Residences in Arlington, including the homes in Arlington Forest, account for over one-quarter of countywide energy use in buildings, and relatively few homes use green energy.
 Only 4 percent of the respondents to our neighborhood survey reported renewable energy use such as solar or geothermal on or in their homes.
-The county has an opportunity to improve outreach to Arlington Forest homeowners on the benefits of green energy.
-One way might be through financial incentives.
+Many homes in Arlington Forest have roofs suitable for solar energy panels, as does Barrett Elementary School and the Arlington Forest Shopping Center.
+AFCA applauds the county's use of renewable energy in recently built schools.
+AFCA has an opportunity to reach out to property owners with information about renewable energy technologies; cost trends; utility policies; green energy incentives for homeowners; and the short- and long-term benefits of green energy, including slowing climate change.